Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Discussion and conclusions

 The LSTM network contains one or more hidden LSTM layers, followed by a fully-connected output layer used to map the output from the LSTM layers into the actual quantile forecasts.
 All hidden layers have the same number of units.
 When stacking several LSTM layers, the output from the first LSTM layer is used as input to the next.
 Stacking several recurrent levels allows each recurrent layer to operate at different timescales \cite{pascanu2013deepRNN}, which often improves the network performance in sequence prediction problems.

-The Keras library supports both stateful and stateless LSTM networks\footnote{\url{https://keras.io/api/layers/recurrent\_layers/lstm/}}.
-In a stateful LSTM layer, the last state for each sample at index $i$ in a batch will be used as initial state for the sample of index $i$ in the following batch.
+Tensorflow provides both stateful and stateless LSTM cells\footnote{\url{https://keras.io/api/layers/recurrent\_layers/lstm/}}.
+In a stateful LSTM, the last state for each sample at index $i$ in a batch will be used as initial state for the sample of index $i$ in the following batch.
 In a stateless LSTM layer, the hidden states are reset after each batch and, therefore, the network cannot learn time dependencies spanning across different batches.
 The LSTM networks implemented in the experiments are stateful and the batch size is, therefore, fixed for all LSTM networks.

 The optimal values of the LSTM hyperparameters are searched within the following ranges: \begin{itemize} \item No. units in hidden layers $N_u = [8,200]$ \item No. hidden layers $N_h = [1,3]$ \item Learning rate $\eta = [0.0001,0.01]$ \item L2 regularization parameter $\lambda_2 = [0.0001,0.1]$ \item Quantile ranges from the EnCQR models: $\hat{q_{lo}} = [0.01,0.2], \hat{q_{hi}} = [0.7,0.99]$ \end{itemize} The optimal hyperparameter values are reported in Tab.\ref{tab:HPNN}